The fax test failed

 Make sure the printer is set to receive faxes automatically and that the Rings

-setting is correct.
+to Answer setting is correct.
 The number of rings to answer for the printer

 should be greater than the number of rings to answer for the answering